 Permits to take or interfere with wildlife

-• interfere with or
+• take or interfere with wildlife for:

 • plant harvesting